ruapotato/Hamnix/README.md

 Special features:
 - Use tab for command and path completion.
 - Start a command with '!' to force regeneration of that command.
+- Commands with unknown options will be automatically extended and retried.

 ## Project Structure